🔥 Heatwave incoming? See the mini cooler everyone's grabbing this summer →

 8. Winter Signage: Cute, Not Cheesy

-A tasteful sign can be charming—just keep it elevated.
+A tasteful sign can be charming, just keep it understated.
 Think hand-lettered wood, minimal black-and-white typography, or a small brass nameplate.
 It’s all about that warm, “you’re invited” energy without drifting into craft-fair chaos.

 Sign Ideas That Work: